 Dental emergencies are usually sudden and scary – not to mention the fact that they tend to happen at the most inconvenient times.
-When you or a loved one experiences an injury or severe pain, please don’t hesitate to reach out to Dr. Scott Grivas, Dr. Will Koett Jr, and the rest of his team in Sacramento.
+When you or a loved one experiences an injury or severe pain, please don’t hesitate to reach out to Dr. Scott Grivas, and the rest of his team in Sacramento.
 We offer patients the support and skilled care they need during these difficult moments, and in most cases, we can even see you the very same day as your initial request for an emergency appointment.
 In the meantime, there are some valuable steps you can take in certain situations that will help alleviate discomfort and may even save your badly damaged or lost tooth.

 I Knocked My Tooth Out